ecampbell/moodle-tool_uploadblocksettings/README.md

 ### Uninstallation ###

-Uninstalling the plugin by going into the following:
+Uninstall the plugin by going into the following:

-__Administration &gt; Site administration &gt; Plugins &gt; Manage plugins &gt; Upload block settings__
+__Administration &gt; Site administration &gt; Plugins &gt; Plugins overview__

 ...and click Uninstall.
 You may also need to manually delete the following folder: